jrdnh/jrdnh.github.io/content/posts/create-a-multifamily-financial-model-in-python.md

 draft = false
 +++

-*This post creates a model that mirrors the Excel workbook [here](https://gist.github.com/jrdnh/fb26772b430283344d887916b4609979).*
+*This post creates a model that mirrors the spreadsheet [here](https://docs.google.com/spreadsheets/d/1iRkhis-IToZ07XGRHkGxtLfSU2PhwP7tGWMgULRAjSw/edit?usp=sharing).*

-This post discusses a simple financial model for a multifamily property.
-The objective is to create an interactive financial model with structured hierarchy for operating line items and sub-items.
-For example, net operating income (NOI) should be accessed with:
+The objective of this post is to create a financial model for an apartment building.
+Each line item of the operating model should accept arbitrary `from_date` and `to_date` parameters.
+For example, net operating income (NOI):
 ```python
 noi(from_date=date(yyyy, mm, dd), to_date=date(yyyy, mm, dd))
 ```
-Sub-items, effective gross income (EGI) and operating expenses (opex) in the case of NOI, should similarly be accessible all the way down the basic operating assumptions.
+Sub-items, effective gross income (EGI) and operating expenses (opex) in the case of NOI, should be accessible as attributes all the way down the basic operating assumptions.
 ```python
 noi.egi(from_date=date(yyyy, mm, dd), to_date=date(yyyy, mm, dd))
 noi.opex(from_date=date(yyyy, mm, dd), to_date=date(yyyy, mm, dd))